NayChiMinThein/tailwind-tut-pj/README.md

 # tailwind-tut-pj

-This is my first practice project using Tailwind CSS.
+This project is my first attempt at using Tailwind CSS.
+I've been learning from Dave Gray's YouTube videos, which have been a helpful reference for creating this project.